anthonyfok/mxj/readme.md

            mv.XmlSeq() - these try to preserve the element sequencing but with added complexity when working with the Map representation.

-<h4>Running "go test"</h4>
+#### Running "go test"

 Because there are no guarantees on the sequence map elements are retrieved, the tests have been written for visual verification in most cases.
 One advantage is that you can easily use the output from running "go test" as examples of calling the various functions and methods.

-<h4>Motivation</h4>
+#### Motivation

 I make extensive use of JSON for messaging and typically unmarshal the messages into `map[string]interface{}` values.
 This is easily done using `json.Unmarshal` from the